Want to teach, but you’re an introvert? Like what celebrity audition tagline says, “do you have what it takes?”

-Touching their curiosity is also a good way to go.
+Touching their curiosity is also an excellent way to go.
 Believe me, students love learning new relevant information they could apply in real life.

 Introverts like me get very unresponsive when drained.
-My student could throw jokes at it each other and I’m not even mentally present to share a good laugh.
+My students could throw jokes at each other, and I’m not even mentally present to share a good laugh.
 Nevertheless, I keep a smile.
-Usually, when I’m totally drained, I couldn’t give anything more.

 You may also like: